Varunda/iqdb/README.md

 ]
 ```

-The response will contain the top N most similar images.
-The `score` field is
+the response will contain the top N most similar images. the `score` field is
 the similarity rating, from 0 to 100.
 The `post_id` is the ID of the image,
-chosen when you added the image.
+chosen when you added the image

-You will have to determine a good cutoff score yourself.
-Generally, 90+ is a
+you will have to determine a good cutoff score yourself. generally, 90+ is a
 strong match, 70+ is weak match (possibly a false positive), and <50 is no
-match.
+match

-# Compiling
+# compiling

 IQDB requires the following dependencies to build: